 Nepenthes Camp was previously known as Trophy Camp.
 It is the first stop for the 5D4N itinerary, and it is 7.5 km from Agathis camp.
 It gives you an opportunity to explore Giluk Falls and Takob Akob Falls.
 Nepenthes camp has an observation area which allows you to see the forest view perfectly.

 It is no doubt that trekking in Maliau Basin can be very tough.
 You are required to be fit to conquer the terrains, see that you prepare physically for two months.
-It is important to practise carrying a bag if you plan to carry gear during your time at the Maliau Basin.
+It is important to practice carrying a bag if you plan to carry gear during your time at the Maliau Basin.